ENG 501 - Structure of the English Language

 Hours: 3

-A workshop-based course designed to introduce graduate students to the nature of academic writing.
+A course designed to introduce graduate students to the nature of academic writing.
 Students will analyze their own texts and published scholarship with the goals of refining or producing texts that reflect the conventions associated with academic discourse and identifying strategies that will assist in developing a unique but professional voice/style.
+This is an approved doctoral research tools course.

 ENG 682 - Machine Learning for Linguists